Chimacum Middle School Eagles!

 Step 4:

-Storyboard your presentation, webpage or report.
-Here is a PowerPoint presentation on the purpose of Storyboarding.
+Storyboard, which means organize, your presentation, webpage or news report so that it will make sense to your reader.
+Here is a Google Slides presentation on the purpose of Storyboarding.
 Here is a storyboard rubric with scoring guide so that you can do the best job possible.
 Remember, the better your storyboard, the better your final product.

 Step 5: